explodinggiraffes/exploding-giraffe-imgui/README.md

 Exploding Giraffes
 =====

-Demonstrates OpenGL, GLFW, and ImGui used to build an application.
+Demonstrates using OpenGL, GLFW, and ImGui together to build an application.

 You can use `README - ExplodingGiraffe project properties.txt` for ideas on how you might want to structure your own project using these libraries and VS build events.